DianaVasilieva/pastrySite/README.md

-# pastrySite wrote as leading page with the use of HTML, CSS, Bootstrap, JS.
+Pastry site wrote as leading page with the use of HTML, CSS, Bootstrap, JS.